MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidemail1emailaddress-canonical-property.md

 **Applies to**: Outlook

-Specifies the first e-mail address of the contact.
+Specifies the first email address of the contact.

 |||
 |:-----|:-----|